badass-courses/course-builder/README.md

 pnpm dev
 ```

 All of the environment variables for various services are the biggest obstacle to getting started.
 You can find the environment variables in the `apps/course-builder-web/.env` file.
 You can copy the `apps/course-builder-web/.env.example` file to `.env` and fill in the values for the environment variables.
+If you're a Skill Recordings team member, you can pull the `env` from Vercel.
+See the app project readme for more information.

+`pnpm dev` from the root of the project will run all the packages in the monorepo in development watch mode.
+Very convenient.

+It does not run the `apps`.
+Those need to be individually started.

 Built by [Badass Courses 🍄🌈💀](https://badass.dev)